-The GAIN+ and GAIN- pins can be interfaced in one of two ways.
-Using a single-ended method, a Kelvin type of connection to ground can be used, as shown in Figure 60.
-For driving multiple devices, it is preferable to use a differential method, as shown in Figure 61.
+There are two ways in which the GAIN+ and GAIN- pins can be interfaced.
+Using a single-ended method, a Kelvin type of connection to ground can be used, as shown in Figure 51.
+For driving multiple devices, it is preferable to use a differential method, as shown in Figure 52.
 In either method, the GAIN+ and GAIN- pins should be dc-coupled and driven to accommodate a 1.6 V full-scale input.